-The Company analyzes the screened impairment candidates on a quantitative and qualitative basis.
-This includes an assessment of the factors that may be contributing to the unrealized loss and whether the recovery value is greater or less than current market value.
+The Company performs a qualitative evaluation of holdings that fall below a price threshold and above a spread threshold.
+This analysis includes an assessment of the factors that may be contributing to the unrealized loss and whether the recovery value is greater or less than the current market value.